SUP11City Version: 2020-1, 21 jan 2020, REV HS

 - Drafting is not allowed in the solo non stop race.
 Drafting is defined as being in the wake behind or next to any SUP board of any category.
 Drafting is not allowed behind any boat or other motorized device on the water.
 A minimum distance of 2 boardlengths or between boards is required, except when overtaking takes place.
 Once overtaken, a distance of 2 boardlengths must be observed.

 - The routing is with yellow/black arrows before a turn or crucial point.
 After the signed point, a ribbon is visible to confirm the arrow.

 - In the dark there will be lighted arrows to show the way, a red flickering light will be the validation that you are on the right track after a turn.

 - An athlete must provide means of visibility above and beyond regulatory compliance, according to the demands of the safety environment.
 A while light must be visible (on paddlers head) from 360° and must be used between sunset and sunrise.

-- Closing time of Bolsward is 16 hrs after start.
-If the athlete does not make Bolsward in time, the paddler is taken out of the race.
+- Closing time of Workum (or the 100 km mark if the start takes place in another city) is 16 hrs after start.
+If the athlete does not make Workum in time, the paddler is taken out of the race.
 It is not allowed to continue once the closing time is missed.

 - Athletes are allowed to get on land for stops (besides the stations the organization offers).